What Is Mortgage Insurance?

 USDA loans offer great mortgage rates meant to help low to moderate-income home buyers in rural areas.
 The hope is that these loans will help to infuse life back into rural areas.

-The loans offer zero down payments to home buyers, but mortgage insurance is required.
+The loans offer zero down payments to home buyers, but you are required to pay mortgage insurance.
 A USDA loan requires that you pay an upfront premium as well as monthly premiums.

 Federal Housing Administration (FHA) Loans